-Grenson has established itself as the go-to for sturdy British-made footwear that champions quality and classic design over trends.
-True to form, the brand’s Chelsea boots are a masterclass in fuss-free craftsmanship, with each pair taking eight weeks and 200 individual operations to complete.
+Grenson has established itself as one of the best made in Britain shoe brands, championing quality and classic design over trends.
+True to form, its men’s Chelsea boots are a masterclass in fuss-free craftsmanship, with each pair taking eight weeks and 200 individual operations to complete.

-High-street stalwart H&M may be best known for its wallet-friendly wares, but now its premium footwear collection provides the perfect happy medium for those looking to go high-end with their footwear without forking out half a month’s salary.
-Check out its line of Chelsea boots for swanky stompers at a fraction of the cost that equivalent designer styles would cost you.
+Fast fashion stalwart H&M may be best known for its wallet-friendly wares, but the Swedish firm’s premium line provides the perfect happy medium for those looking to go high-end on their boots without forking out half a month’s salary.
+Check out its line of men’s Chelsea boots for swanky stompers at a fraction of the cost that equivalent designer styles would cost you.

-Kurt Geiger has long been on the front foot when it comes to producing footwear that fuses both classic and contemporary design elements.
-Its range of Chelsea boots leaves no stone unturned, offering a wide range of fresh and familiar takes on this menswear favourite.
+MYRQVIST keeps it on the front foot when it comes to producing footwear that fuses both classic and contemporary design elements.
+The retailer’s range of men’s Chelsea boots leaves no stone unturned, offering a broad line-up of fresh and familiar takes on this menswear favorite.

-ASOS is pretty much the Aladdin’s Cave of menswear, so whether you’re feeling skint or flush, adventurous or pared-back, the etailer is sure to have a pair of Chelsea boots that will appeal – it’s practically impossible leave emptyhanded (or footed).
+ASOS is pretty much the Aladdin’s Cave of menswear, so whether you’re feeling skint or flush, adventurous or pared-back, it is sure to have a pair of men’s Chelsea boots that will appeal.
+It’s practically impossible to leave empty-handed (or footed).

-Cheaney has long been a key name in the world of English shoemaking, but there’s nothing outdated about its expertly crafted boots, which take that time-tested knowledge and combine it with subtle design tweaks for the perfect fusion of tradition and trend.
+River Island has long been in the game for over 60 years, but there’s nothing outdated about its expertly crafted boots, which take that time-tested knowledge and combine it with subtle design tweaks for the perfect fusion of tradition and trend.

 Marks & Spencer